henry7720/Table-Tennis-Simulator/doc/06-component-finishing-touches/06-component-finishing-touches.md

 > In other words, do you now hate the topic you picked?
 Or, are you even more
 > interested in it?
 Both outcomes are valuable to your personal development.

 It hasn't really.
-I do not suddenly hate anything, thats for sure!
+I do not suddenly hate anything, that's for sure!
 I am not incredibly interested in being a software dev my entire life, though.

 > Finally, consider the skills you've picked up and your current career
 > trajectory.
 What are some things you could do to continue on your